c-rizz/lr_gym/README.md

 ```

-You can then attempt at installing all the ros dependencies with rosdep (you may
+You can then install all the ros dependencies with rosdep (you may
- need to install python3-rosdep, *DO NOT* install python3-rosdep2):
+ need to install python3-rosdep from apt, *DO NOT* install python3-rosdep2, it would break your ROS installation):

 ```
 rosdep update